bf2fc6cc711aee1a0c2a/ffm-fleet-manager-go-template/README.md

     ```
     ./fleet-manager serve
     ```

+    This will start the Fleet Manager server and it will expose its API on port 8000 by default

     >**NOTE**: The service has numerous feature flags which can be used to enable/disable certain features of the service.
 Please see the [feature flag](./docs/feature-flags.md) documentation for more information.
 1. Verify the local service is working